 - Ticket Granting Service (TGS): Kerberos uses a complex process of distributing “tickets.”
 The TGS grants you a “Ticket Granting Ticket (TGT)” once you successfully authenticate.
 Should you ever wish to use a resource on the network, you must present your TGT back to the TGS to get a specific “ticket” for that particular service.

 This might sound confusing, but if we step through some examples, all might become more clear.

-Before you can login to the network and begin accessing resources, you first must authenticate with the KDC over udp/tcp port 88.
-To do this, you must submit a login request using your username and password to the AS inside the KDC.
-The username, password, and the current date/time is encrypted with the hash of your password.
+Before a user can login to the network and begin accessing resources, the user first must authenticate with the KDC over udp/tcp port 88.
+To do this, the user submits a login request to the AS using his username and password.
+The username, password, and the current date/time is encrypted with the hash of the user’s password.
 For example, “AB7F9c8d21ef01bAc23DE54ae56” is the password hash that acts as the encryption key.

-This hash is not sent over the network though.
-The AS inside the KDC
+This hash is not sent over the network though because the AS inside the KDC

 Accessing Resources in Other Domains

-If you need to access to a resource in another domain, you can use a “referral ticket” as long as there is a transitive trust between your domain and the other domain.
+If the user needs access to a resource in another domain, the user can use a “referral ticket” as long as there is a transitive trust between his current domain and the other domain.

 - The client contacts its domain KDC-TGS using a TGT.
 The KDC recognizes a request for a session with a foreign domain server and responds by returning a referral ticket for the KDC in that particular foreign domain.